guildai/guildai/guild/tests/dependencies.md

     >>> from_run("invalid")
     Traceback (most recent call last):
-    OpRefError: bad opref attr for run invalid: not a valid opref
+    OpRefError: invalid opref for run 'invalid'
+    (.../samples/opref-runs/invalid): not a valid opref

 OpRefs are encoded by converting them to strings.